Skip to content

 By preserving old-growth forests, we are creating carbon sinks that help to mitigate the effects of climate change.

-We aim to acquire old-growth forest lots that are 50+ acres, and it is our intention to acquire a new lot every year.
+We aim to acquire old-growth forest lots that are 50+ acres, and it is our intention to acquire a new lot every 1-2 years.

 forest 20